neo4j-contrib/neomodel/doc/source/relationships.rst

 --------------------------

-Neomodel is able to transform nodes to objects, automatically, via a *node-class registry* that is progreessively built up during the definition of the models.
+Neomodel is able to transform nodes to objects, automatically, via a *node-class registry* that is progressively built up during the definition of the models.

 The dictionary provides a mapping from the set of labels associated with a node to the class that is implied by this set of labels.
 In the example above, the *node-class registry* would contain